ILoveStudy/richardresume.io/english.resume.md

 #### Work content:

-1. The main customer is SAP.
+1. The main customer is SAP company.
 2. Maintain the stability of the old SAP project system
 3. Follow up with iterative updates of old SAP projects
 4. Participate in the development of new requirements for SAP

-# Education experience
+# Educational experience

 ## Academic education: